-Now imagine if you could do that simply by driving for a few hours to another state where you can find possibly the cheapest RV deals without compromising quality.
-Depending on where live, the probabilities of this possibility differ on some factors.
+Now imagine if you could do that simply by driving for a few hours to another state where you can find the cheapest RV deals without compromising quality.
+Depending on where you live, the probabilities of this possibility differ on some factors.

 What Is The Best State to Buy an RV?

-One thing you should keep in mind that the price deal should justify all this hassle you are going to go through.
+One thing you should keep in mind is that the price deal should justify all this hassle you are going to go through.
 If it does not justify it, it is not worth it.
-If we can say you can keep 10% savings simply by purchasing the used RV from a different state.
+If we can say, you can keep 10% savings simply by purchasing the used RV from a different state.

 When it comes to buying an RV, there are several differences that you should keep in mind: